reHackable/awesome-reMarkable/README.md

 *Contributions are welcome as long as they follow the [guidelines](CONTRIBUTING.md).*

-## reMarkable 2 disclaimer
+## Disclaimer

+No project here are is affiliated or endorsed by [reMarkable AS](https://github.com/remarkable).
+If you modify your device official support might refuse to help you. **Factory reset may brick your device**.

-Take special care if you are using a reMarkable 2:
+Take special care if you are using a reMarkable 2.
-- There is no tool for system recovery.
-If you lose ssh access you lose access to the device.
-Write down your password.
+- System recovery require some hardware.
+Check [ddvk/remarkable2-recovery](https://github.com/ddvk/remarkable2-recovery)
-- The screen on rm2 and rm1 are different. ~~No application drawing into rm2 screen works yet.~~ Check [remarkable2-framebuffer repo](https://github.com/ddvk/remarkable2-framebuffer) and [#14](https://github.com/ddvk/remarkable2-framebuffer/issues/14)
+- The screen on rm2 and rm1 are different.
+Check [remarkable2-framebuffer repo](https://github.com/ddvk/remarkable2-framebuffer) and [#14](https://github.com/ddvk/remarkable2-framebuffer/issues/14)

 ## Contents